koordinator-sh/website/docs/user-manuals/colocation-profile.md

 - **priorityClassName** (*required*): the priorityClassName and the priority value defined in PriorityClass will be injected into the Pod.
 Options are `koord-prod`, `koord-mid`, `koord-batch`, and `koord-free`.
 For more information, please check [here](../architecture/priority).

-- **koordinatorPriority**: defines the Pod sub-priority in Koordinator.
-The priority value will be injected into Pod as label koordinator.sh/priority.
-Various Koordinator components determine the priority of the Pod in the Koordinator through KoordinatorPriority and the priority value in PriorityClassName.
-Higher the value, higher the priority.

 - **labels**: describes the k/v pair that needs to inject into `Pod.Labels`.

 - **annotations**: describes the k/v pair that needs to inject into `Pod.Annotations`.